 During the recruitment process, active and passive candidates demonstrate different sets of behaviours.
-Some behaviours are measurable from the data and can provide interesting and useful insights, while emotional actions require more research to understand.
+Some behaviours are measurable from data and can provide interesting and useful insights, while emotional actions require more research to understand.

-In particular, we have been interested in what influences both the passive and active job seeker from both a practical and emotional perspective during different stages of the applicant journey.
+In particular, we have been interested in what influences both the passive and active job seekers from both a practical and emotional perspective during different stages of the applicant journey.
 Candidates experience both rational and irrational, conscious and subconscious levels of anxiety coupled with a range of positive emotions that require more in-depth analysis.

 Understanding how these emotions influence applicant behaviour is a critical component of designing an improved applicant experience; the better the experience, the greater the probability of employers achieving better outcomes.

 So far, there has been little research published that could support such a potentially rich recruiting strategy.
 We have concluded that it would be potentially better to divide this research into two distinct areas: